visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 * Modify settings dynamically to improve performance.
 * Control clustering (pm2).

 Historically, it was popular to use a Node.js process manager like [PM2](https://github.com/Unitech/pm2).
 See their documentation if you wish to do this.
-However, modern best practices have changed, and we now recommend using your system's init for process management
+However, modern best practices have changed, and we now recommend using your init system for process management

 #### Use an init system